Persistent homology for functionals: Generalized Morse inequalities

-Note that finiteness of these quantities is ensured by the q-tameness of $M$ and the use of a non-zero $e$ bounding below the persistence of the considered features.
-To see the necessity of this second condition, consider the q-tame persistence module given by the infinite product $\prod_{n \in \N_{> 0}} C([0,1/n))$.
+are the \emph{number of births} and the \emph{number of deaths}, respectively, in degree $d$, at parameter $t$, and with persistence greater than~$\epsilon$.
+Note that finiteness of these quantities is ensured by the q-tameness of $M$ and the use of a non-zero $\epsilon$ bounding below the persistence of the considered features.
+To see the necessity of this second condition, consider the q-tame persistence module given by the infinite product $\prod_{n \in \N_{> 0}} C([0,1/n))$ whose cap numbers $c^{\epsilon}(0)$ tend to $\infty$ as $\epsilon$ tends to 0.

 Whenever the sums below are well-defined, we also consider the \emph{$(d,\epsilon)$-cap numbers}